designhawg/gifwalla/posts/onething.md

 A book is a startup and this isn't such a new idea.
 The great English authors of the 1800s were very Lean in their serial approach to producing high literature through magazine publication first and books second.

 ### Lean UX
-Design and development start at the same time, with input from all parties and then everyone dives into their specialties—not the other way around.
+Design and development start at the same time, with input from all parties and then everyone dives into their specialties - not the other way around.

 ### Linchpin
 The unscalable, creative assets that no process can be put around are the key to winning in the new economy.
 And when you hear a nagging voice resonating in the back of your mind telling you to play it safe, just realize it's your lizard brain trying to hold you back.